-The foundation supports programs designed to promote women through economic empowerment and entrepreneurship; water through access to clean water, water conservation, and recycling; and well-being through education, youth development, and other community and civic initiatives.
+The foundation supports programs designed to promote women through economic empowerment and entrepreneurship; protect the environment through clean water access, water conservation, and recycling; and enhance communities through through education, youth development, and other community and civic initiatives.

 Incorporated in 1984 in GA - The Coca-Cola Foundation was established in 1984 by Roberto Goizueta, then Chairman and CEO of The Coca-Cola Company.